Updated April 15, 2022

 Overall, businesses with budgets usually spend what they planned, and have clear benchmarks to judge their expenses against.

-Small Businesses Will Budget for More Spending in 2021
+Small Businesses Budgeted for More Spending in 2021

 Among small businesses that budget, most plan to spend more in 2021.